 Here in our ‘Additional Learning Needs’ (ALN) groups, we aim to provide those children who need it some extra literacy support in a small groups context.

 Reading and writing skills underpin every other curriculum subject, so any progress made will help pupils considerably with every aspect of their mainstream class work on a day to day basis.
 Therefore we attach a great deal of importance to addressing any delay as early as possible.
 If it has been decided that your child requires additional literacy support, your child’s class teacher will let you know.

 In the Foundation Phase, the ALN support teachers are Mrs Harris (Monday, Tuesday and Wednesday morning) and Mrs Card (Wednesday afternoon, and Friday).
 Mrs Burrows and Mrs Bousher teach groups in KS2.

 During our group sessions, our primary aim is to ensure that our activities are as fun, varied and engaging as possible.
 The groups tend to vary in size between 2 and 5 children in the Foundation Phase and up to a maximum of 8 in Junior groups, so the attention given to each pupil is far greater than in a whole-class setting.

 Pupils are grouped according to ability, therefore tasks are planned to meet each child’s specific needs.
 In KS2, the pupils are taught phonics during Read, Write, Inc activities and by using the multi-sensory Toe By Toe reading tool.

-If you have been told that your child belongs to one of these groups, we would like you to feel comfortable to come and discuss your child’s progress with Mrs Harris or Mrs Card (Foundation Phase children) or Mrs Burrows (KS2).
-If you feel you would like to have a go at carrying out some of our teaching activities at home, then we will be more than happy to help.
-The more practice, the faster the progress!
-Come and make an appointment.
+If your child belongs to one of these groups, we would like you to feel comfortable to come and discuss your child’s progress with Mrs Harris or Mrs Card (Foundation Phase children) or Mrs Burrows (KS2).

 Why not browse our gallery?